POST-APPROVAL GUIDE • 2026

 Can You Change Travel Dates After Visa Approval?

-Life happens — flights get postponed, work schedules shift, family emergencies arise.
-But changing your travel dates after visa approval can void your insurance and even risk entry denial.
+Life happens — work schedules shift, family emergencies arise.
+But changing your travel dates after visa approval can affect your insurance coverage.
 Learn exactly what you can and cannot do.

 You've received your visa approval.
-Your flights are booked.
 Insurance is active.
-Then something changes — a family emergency, a work deadline, or simply better flight prices on different dates.
+Then something changes — a family emergency, a work deadline.
 Can you change your travel dates after your visa is approved?
 The answer depends on your visa type, insurance policy, and destination.
-This guide covers every scenario so you don't accidentally void your coverage or risk entry denial.
+This guide covers every scenario so you don't accidentally void your coverage.

 The Short Answer: It Depends